RistoLibera/Facebook_Replica/README.md

 ## What is this for

-- This is a simple replica of Facebook, within which has a set of basic functions to prove my understanding of Ruby on Rails.
+- This is a simple replica of Facebook, within which has a set of basic functionality to prove my understanding of Ruby on Rails.

 - Online: https://facebook-replica.herokuapp.com/